Cultural Heritage Management

 Entry Requirements / Admissions

-Get advice on which foundation courses are best for you to still be able to join Cultural Heritage Management, MA.
+Get advice on which foundation courses are best for you to still study Cultural Heritage Management, MA, if you do not meet the minimum requirements in terms of UCAS score, A levels, or English language requirements.

 Usually a minimum 2:1 honours degree in an arts, humanities or science subject.
 But your interest in and understanding of archaeology is more important than what you studied at undergraduate level.
 English language requirements: Overall IELTS score of 6.5 with a minimum of 6.0 in each component, or equivalent.